AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

     >**Add and Connect the Score Model Component**: You will use the Score Model component to apply your trained Decision Forest  model to the test dataset (30% of your original data).
 This generates predicted outcomes   for evaluation.

+### Task 7: Add and Connect the Score Model Component

+In this task you will add a **Score Model** module and connect the trained model and test dataset.
+This module generates prediction results.

+**Why this step matters:**
+Scoring lets you test the model’s performance by applying it to new data.
+It simulates how prediction systems are used in industry, such as predicting if a shipment will arrive late.

 1. In the Component tab, search for **Score Model**.
 Drag the component into your canvas, placing it below the **Train Model** component.

     ![](../images/lab07-image29.png)